 Around here, the very word “waffles” brings a sparkle to Desi’s eyes.
 Rivaled only by the word “pancakes.”
-Which explains why I have so many pancake and waffle recipes plastered around this blog.
+Which explains why I have so many pancake and waffle recipes vegan breakfast recipes.

 This Maple Wheat Germ Waffle recipe I have for you today is perfect for the morning after Thanksgiving.
 You are beginning to get hungry again (and never mind last night when you swore you’d never eat another bite as long as you lived).
 You want to eat something that makes you feel great.
 Something healthy.
 Something delicious.

 And what’s more healthy than wheat germ, flax meal and whole-wheat flour?
 What’s more delicious than maple syrup?

 These waffles are by themselves very sweet because of the maple syrup, and they are extraordinarily crispy, which is how I love them.
 The batter is thinner than what you’d get with a typical waffle recipe.
 If you want to make the waffles less crispy, reduce the nondairy milk by 1/4 cup so you don’t end up cooking them for as long in the waffle iron.
 You don’t even need to pour more maple syrup or any other syrup over these waffles because they are sweet enough, but feel free if you want to (Desi does).

 I have to run now, but keep your eyes peeled for a very special recipe tomorrow to celebrate a very special milestone for Holy Cow!